-Intended use and foreseeable misuse: When fit with appropriate fixtures, the system is intended to conduct static tension, compression, bend, flexure and shear tests on a variety of specimen shapes and material types.
-The material types must be limited to those that break into no more than two pieces that will be retained in the fixtures or whose failure does not result in hazardous projectiles.
-The system can operate in servo control mode only through an Instron Materials Testing Software package.
-The system must never be left unattended while in operation.
-The system should not be used for any purpose other than static testing of the material types specified above.
-It must not be used to test specimens of material types that result in hazardous projectiles unless an interlocked guard with an appropriate performance level is added.
-You must conduct your own risk assessment and take appropriate measures to prevent operator injury and guard the equipment.
-Instron offers safety rated guards for this purpose.
-Please contact your local Instron representative for more information.
-The system must not be used as a press.
-The system should not be operated by anyone who does not fit the criteria specified in the " Operator characteristics: " and " Operator training/experience: " sections of this table.
-Intervention procedures: The system is equipped with Emergency Stop and software reset (frame enable) controls (see Table 2 on page 16 and separately supplied Software documentation).
+Intended use and foreseeableWhen fit with appropriate fixtures, the system is intended to conduct static tension, compression, bend, f and shear tests on a variety of specimen shapes and material types.
+The material types must be limited i that break into no more than two pieces that will be retained in the fixtures or whose failure does not res hazardous projectiles.
+The system can operate in servo control mode only through an Instron Materials T Software package.
+The system must never be left unattended while in operation.The system should not be used for any purpose other than static testing of the material types specified a must not be used to test specimens of material types that result in hazardous projectiles unless an inter guard with an appropriate performance level is added.
+You must conduct your own risk assessment and appropriate measures to prevent operator injury and guard the equipment.
+Instron offers safety rated gu this purpose.
+Please contact your local Instron representative for more information.The system must not be used as a press.
+The system should not be operated by anyone who does not fit criteria specified in the "Operator characteristics:" and "Operator training/experience:" sections o table.
+Intervention procedures: The system is equipped with Emergency Stop and software reset (frame enable) controls (see Table 2 on page 15 and separately supplied Software documentation).
 Use type: Industrial Operator characteristics: Typical adult in good health with no disabilities that prevent safe operation of the testing system.
 Operator training/ experience: Operators should be familiar with the operation of materials testing systems in general and with the inherent hazards of such testing in particular.
 Operators should gain a thorough understanding of this equipment by reading these instructions and all other documents provided.
 Initial basic safety and operational training is provided by Instron Service personnel during installation of the system.
-Maintenance personnel or technicians should have sufficient training and skills so that they can safely perform all procedures outlined in Chapter 4 beginning on page 51.
+Maintenance personnel or technicians should have sufficient training and skills so that they can safely perform all procedures outlined in Chapter 4 beginning on page 43.
 Trainees and apprentices should only operate or maintain the system under direct supervision of a qualified operator or maintenance personnel.
 The general public should not have access to the system.
+Exposure of other persons to hazards: Exposure to hazards is greatly reduced by the knowledge of qualified operators.
+Anyone who does not fit the criteria specified in the " Operator characteristics: " and " Operator training/experience: " sections of this table should not have access to the system.